 Regarding consulting services, Brenda works with behavioral health organizations that are pursuing CARF accreditation or re-accreditation.
 She can help organize documents, write policies and procedures, and conduct a mock survey.
 Brenda is an experienced CARF surveyor and has conducted surveys in the United States and Canada, to include at VA facilities.

 In January 2014, Brenda began a 4-year term on the Board of Directors for the EMDR International Association (EMDRIA).
 She is the Regional Coordinator for the Southeast Nebraska EMDRIA Regional Network and has served on the Board of Directors for the Family Violence Council from 2014 to 2018.
-Brenda is a member of International Society for the Study of Trauma and Dissociation (ISSTD) and the International Association of Trauma Professionals (IATP), the American Society of Clinical Hypnosis (ASCH), and Society for Clinical & Experimental Hypnosis (SCEH).
+Brenda is a member of International Society for the Study of Trauma and Dissociation (ISSTD), the International Association of Trauma Professionals (IATP), the American Society of Clinical Hypnosis (ASCH), and Society for Clinical & Experimental Hypnosis (SCEH).
 Brenda periodically receives consultation from: D. Michael Coy, LICSW regarding assessment and treatment of dissociative disorders as well as the Multidimensional Inventory of Dissociation (MID); and from Wendy Lemke, M.S., LP for use of Clinical Hypnosis and Ego State therapy.
 (Brenda is currently pursuing ASCH and SCEH Certification in Clinical Hypnosis and ESTNA Certification in Ego State therapy).
 Refer to the Affiliations page of our website for a list of other professional associations to which Brenda is a member.